Looking for a new wood floors? This 20-page guide can help you explore flooring styles and options as you narrow down your favorite floors.

-What to Expect When Building a Custom Home - Hiring a Designer
+What to Expect When Hiring a Designer for Your Custom Home

 Today, we are going to look at the role of and importance of an Interior Designer for your custom home.